niamh-d/niamh-d/README.md

 👩‍🎓 I have a PhD. in Linguistics (research area: multilingualism and language policy) 🗣️, M.Phil in Applied Linguistics and a B. in Commerce with Economics 💸 and French 🇫🇷.

-I love languages and speak Irish Gaelic 🇮🇪, French 🇫🇷, and Estonian 🇪🇪 conversationally.
-I am actively styudying German 🇩🇪 and I have some basic Finnish 🇫🇮.
+🗣️ I love languages and speak Irish Gaelic 🇮🇪, French 🇫🇷, and Estonian 🇪🇪 conversationally.

+🗣️ I am actively learning German 🇩🇪 and I have some basic Finnish 🇫🇮.